 "Partition" means to divide or separate.
-When it comes to common interest developments, it refers to the dividing the common areas.
-Because the common areas in a condominium development are owned in common by all members of an association, there are statutory restrictions against dividing the common areas.
+When it comes to common interest developments, it refers to dividing the common areas.
+Because common areas in a condominium development are owned in common by all members of an association, there are statutory restrictions against dividing the common areas.
 Such restrictions are normally found in an association's governing documents and also in the Davis-Stirling Act.
 (Civ.
-Code §4625
+Code §4625, §4610)

-Another example involves a 36-unit condominium complex that was seriously damaged by the 1994 Northridge earthquake.
+Another example involved a 36-unit condominium complex that was seriously damaged by the 1994 Northridge earthquake.
 (Moorpark HOA v.
-VRT Corp
+VRT Corp.)

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.